TinyTrain: Resource-Aware Task-Adaptive Sparse Training of DNNs at the Data-Scarce Edge: Methodology

-Overall, the dynamic layer/channel selection scheme facilitates \sysname\ to achieve superior accuracy, while further minimising the memory and computation cost by co-optimising both system constraints, thereby enabling memory- and compute-efficient training at the extreme edge.
+\textit{Overall, our task-adaptive sparse update facilitates \sysname\ to achieve superior accuracy, while further minimising the memory and computation cost by co-optimising both system constraints, thereby enabling memory- and compute-efficient training at the data-scarce edge.}